renat2985/protimer.club/README.md

 2. **Access the Control Interface:**

-    - Open a browser and enter the IP address (e.g., `192.168.4.1`) to access the web interface.
+    - Open a browser and enter the address `http://192.168.4.1` to access the web interface.
     - Use the interface to configure modes, control the timer, and export data.

         <img src="https://github.com/renat2985/protimer.club/blob/main/doc/AP.png" height="400px">

+3. **Connecting to the Router:**

+    - During the first setup, the device will ask for your home Wi-Fi network name and password.
+This is required for automatic data export to the cloud.
+    - Once configured, the device will automatically connect to the specified router every time it is powered on and upload your data to the ProTimer.club cloud.
+    - This means that after your training session, you just need to turn on the device for a few seconds — it will connect to Wi-Fi and export all your results automatically.
+Simple and convenient!

     **Device Display:**